 Food protein-induced enterocolitis syndrome (FPIES) is a serious, non-IgE-mediated type of food allergy.
-FPIES is usually triggered by cow’s milk or soy.
-Other foods may also cause it, especially the cereal grains rice and oat.
+FPIES is typically diagnosed in infancy and is often triggered by cow’s milk or soy.
+Other foods may also cause FPIES, especially the cereal grains rice or oat.

 Medical professionals do not use standard food allergy tests for diagnosing FPIES.
-The primary test that can diagnose this disease is an oral food challenge.
-Often, FPIES resolves by age three.
+Often history alone is enough to make the diagnosis.
+If it is not clear, an oral food challenge can be used to help.
+Often, FPIES resolves by school age.

 Oral allergy syndrome (OAS), also known as pollen-food syndrome, refers to itchy or scratchy mouth symptoms caused by raw fruits or vegetables.
 It occurs in people who also have hay fever.

 OAS happens when people who are allergic to pollen eat raw fruits or vegetables that have proteins similar to pollens.
 This triggers an allergic response when the food is eaten.
 Because these proteins are sensitive to heating, most people affected by OAS can eat cooked fruits or vegetables.

 Symptoms are usually limited to the mouth.
 They usually go away minutes after the food is swallowed or removed from the mouth.
 Treatment generally is not necessary.

 OAS typically presents in older children, teens or young adults.
 Its onset can be sudden, often after patients have been eating the offending foods without problems for many years.